minirust/minirust/README.md

 On the MiniRust language side, the most important concept to understand is that of a *value* and how it relates to *types*.
 Values form a high-level, structural view of data (e.g. mathematical integers); types serve to relate values with their low-level byte-oriented representation.
 Types are essentially just parameters attached to certain operations to define the (de)serialization format.
-Well-formedness of a MiniRust program ensures that expressions and statements satisfy some basic typing discipline, but MiniRust is by design *not* type-safe.
+The well-formedness of a MiniRust program ensures that expressions and statements satisfy some basic typing discipline, but MiniRust is by design *not* type-safe.

 ## Pseudo Rust: the language used to define MiniRust